wasab1kastike/autobattles4xfinsauna/README.md

   aria labels.
 - **Steamforge Atelier shop** lives beside the stash badge so you can commission new sauna tiers mid-run with artocoins earned on the frontline.
+- **Scripted enemy strongholds** seed the 10×10 campaign map via `src/world/strongholds.ts`, pairing guard tiers with bespoke loot caches so conquest objectives have handcrafted stakes from the first tick.
 - **Artocoin ledger end screen** tallies liberated strongholds, roster attrition, resources, and artocoin earnings/spend so the next commission is always within reach.
 - **NG+ scaling** now seeds each run, escalates upkeep and enemy aggression with